 Who should I contact if I suspect that a stream, river, or lake is being impacted by water well related wastewater discharge?

-You should contact your local regional IDNR Field Services office.
-Please use the link below to determine the correct Field Office for your location and obtain the Field Office contact information.
+You should contact your local IDNR Field Services office if you suspect a waterbody is being impacted by a well discharge.
+Please use the link below to find the nearest Field Office and their contact information.

 Useful web links:

-Please check back periodically to obtain the latest information regarding well discharge wastewater or consider subscribing to the well discharge wastewater listserver.
+Please check back periodically to obtain the latest information regarding well discharge wastewater or consider subscribing to the well discharge wastewater listserv.